michael-duke/Micro-Tasks/README.md

 ![microtasks-logo](https://user-images.githubusercontent.com/84629565/183671773-33c95fd9-f2b9-4a48-a4ff-258e67a93057.jpg)

 > Micro-Taks is an interactive project where you can create different daily task list.
-Functionalities include adding and removing a task.
+Functionalities include adding and removing a task, as well as sorting the todos with drag and drop.

 ## Built With